Silent Night (2023 film): Critical response

 In 2024, film critic Scout Tafoya, a colleague of Seitz on RogerEbert.com, included Silent Night in his video series "The Unloved", where he expressed disappointment in how "very few people seemed willing to engage with the visual language of the movie."
-He reasoned that "Woo relied purely on his chops as an imagemaker to tell the story of Silent Night, an admittedly simplistic, perhaps too contemporary story of revenge modelled on the more popular, retrograde version of action cinema from the last 20 years."
-Tafoya summarized that "As a work of incredibly intelligent visuals, of storytelling without a spoken word, this is a triumph.
-And as a John Woo film it's an instant classic to rank among his best..."
+He reasoned that "Woo relied purely on his chops as an imagemaker to tell the story of Silent Night, an admittedly simplistic, perhaps too contemporary story of revenge modelled on the more popular, retrograde version of action cinema from the last twenty years."